Cataract’s Lens Implant Options

 Cataract eye surgery has been around for centuries.
-In fact, there is reference to cataract surgeries as far back as 29AD.
+In fact, there is a reference to cataract surgeries as far back as 29AD.
 Obviously, the procedures used in cataract eye surgery have greatly improved over the years, and today it is one of the most common procedures in the United States, utilizing lens implants to improve vision.
-It is safe and effective, and has a high rate of success.
+It is safe and effective and has a high rate of success.
 In Dallas, LASIK surgeon Dr. Gary Tylock offers a few different lens implant options for patients with cataracts.

-- “Advanced Technology Intraocular Lens Implants”are designed to allow for continuous vision up close, far away, and all distances in between.
+- “Advanced Technology Intraocular Lens Implants” is designed to allow for continuous vision up close, far away, and all distances in between.
 These implants can restore vision and reduce the need for glasses.
 The ReZoom®, ReSTOR®, and Crystalens AO® are all advanced technology intraocular lens implants used by the Tylock clinic.

 - ReZoom® implants are clear, foldable implants made of a high-refractive acrylic and designed with multifocal zones.
 They are able to provide good vision in different light conditions and at varying distances.

 - ReSTOR® acts like two lenses in one, with a refractive lens for distance vision, and another that focuses near vision with a set of graduated rings in the center of the implant.
 This implant allows patients to read, write, and play cards with minimal need for reading glasses.

 - Crystalens AO® uses a pair of hinges, one on each side of the central optic, which is the focusing part of the implant.
 Working naturally with your eyes’ muscles, these hinges allow the implant optic to move in order to accommodate focusing on objects near, far, and in between.